How To Work with Docker Data Volumes on Ubuntu 14.04

 Learning the Types of Docker Data Volumes

 There are three main use cases for Docker data volumes:

-- To keep data around, even through container restarts
+- To keep data around when a container is removed

 - To share data between the host filesystem and the Docker container

 - To share data with other Docker containers